 - Thin or duplicate content pages

 Have you received an email from Google Search Console (GSC) that says, “Indexed, though blocked by robots.txt,” then here is a little help with what is happening and how to fix it.

-It is certainly not a problem if the robots.txt file contains directives by you or a developer to block pages, duplicate, or unnecessary / category pages.
+It is not a problem if the robots.txt file contains directives by you or a developer to block pages but check to ensure:

-There may be a directive in your robots.txt file that is preventing the indexing of pages that should actually be indexed—for example, categories and tags.
-Remember, categories and tags are real URLs on your website.
+There may be a directive in your robots.txt file preventing the indexing of pages that should actually be indexed.

 - There is no more than one ‘user-agent’ block.